Josh4324/Constellation/README.md

 </br></br>
 Get Rewarded.
 </br></br>
-Convert Point to Toro Coin.
+Convert Point to Avax Coin.
 </br></br>
 Gamification - See where you rank on the leaderboard
 </br></br>